695 - Albert Okura

 No.

-This is what they call their best chicken.
+This is where they call their best chicken.

 Kyle plans to restore the motel and is in talks to have a portion of Route 66 renamed the Albert Okura Memorial Highway.